This is an all-natural DIY feminine wash (homemade douche). Some name brands claim to be natural, but upon closer examination, they’re not.

 The safest thing to use as a feminine cleanser is water.
 Warm water (distilled water won’t contain contaminants) flushed over the area is the best way to remove any accumulation of sweat, toxins from the environment, and anything else.
 Use a warm spray that is not too forceful.
 Pat dry or allow to air dry.

-If you want to make your own wash, there are many gentle ingredients you can safely use:
+If you want to make your own DIY feminine wash, there are many gentle ingredients you can safely use:

-Feminine care doesn’t need to be daunting, and you can do it yourself without chemicals!
+Feminine care doesn’t need to be daunting, and you can make a DIY feminine wash, or homemade douche, at home!